datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 **3) Trust but verify**

-Finally, while you don't need to be paranoid about data, you should have a plan for how you will prepare it for analysis. **This a the focus of this lesson.**
+Finally, while you don't need to be paranoid about data, you should have a plan for how you will prepare it for analysis. **This a focus of this lesson.**
 You probably already have a lot of intuition, expectations, assumptions about your data - the range of values you expect, how many values should have been recorded, etc. Of course, as the data get larger our human ability to